-However, with 64 countries and 36 industries/product groups, there are potentially about (64 x 36)4 \approx 28,000,000,000,000 combinations.
+However, with 66 countries and 45 industries/product groups, there are potentially about (66 x 45)4 $\approx 78,000,000,000,000$ combinations.

-Although some of the combinations have no meaning, this estimate does not consider regional groups, industry aggregates, splitting final demand into Gross fixed capital formation (GFCF) and Household consumption, splitting exports into intermediates and final goods and services and, the variety of ratios and shares that can be calculated.
+Although many of the combinations have no meaning, this estimate does not consider regional groups, industry aggregates, splitting final demand into Gross fixed capital formation (GFCF) and Household consumption, splitting exports into intermediates and final goods and services and, the variety of ratios and shares that can be calculated.
 A very small fraction of the possibilities will meet the vast majority of analytical needs, and the challenge is to identify a set of easy-to-use TiVA indicators for policy analysts and researchers i.e. indicators with 2, 3 or 4 dimensions.

 As an aid to understanding the dimensions of the indicators provided, simple illustrative diagrams are provided alongside the definitions.
-For example, in the Principle indicators (which have 2 or 3 dimensions), Domestic value added content of gross exports (EXGR_DVA) can be represented as:
+For example, in the Principle indicators (with 2 or 3 dimensions), Domestic value added content of gross exports (EXGR_DVA) can be represented as: